Sister Marinda M. Keniston

 In addition to being a hard worker, she became a devoted “Shaker Mother” to Ethel Morse, a young girl who had been taken into the community.

 Sister Marinda Keniston was a serious thinker and a person willing to speak her mind.
 Twice she submitted important questions to the Shaker publication, The Manifesto, hoping to start a meaningful conversation across communities.
-The first, entitled “Whither Are We Drifting?” in July 1890 (p.
-150), addressed Shaker over-dependence on hired help, and its negative impact on the economic and spiritual life of Shaker societies.
+The first, entitled “Whither Are We Drifting?”, appeared in The Manifesto in July 1890 (p.
+150) and addressed Shaker over-dependence on hired help, and its negative impact on the economic and spiritual life of Shaker societies.

 Brother Hamilton De Graw of the Mt.
-Lebanon, New York, Shaker community replied to “Whither Are We Drifting?” in an article entitled “Are We Drifting?”, in the September 1890 issue of The Manifesto (p.
+Lebanon, New York, Shaker community replied to “Whither Are We Drifting?” with an article entitled “Are We Drifting?”, published in the September 1890 issue of The Manifesto (p.
 199).

-Her second article, “To My Gospel Friends” in November 1890 (pp. 249-250) addressed the issue of women’s work and the value, or lack thereof, placed on Shaker Sisters’ contributions to family communal life.
+Her second article, entitled “To My Gospel Friends” in The Manifesto in November 1890, addressed the issue of women’s work and the value, or lack thereof, placed on Shaker Sisters’ contributions to family communal life.
 She wrote:

 “Why should not House Keeping and Home Making, be considered occupations for Women and of no less account than Stock raising or Farming are to men?